philwiffen/philwiffen.github.io/_posts/2021-12-14-content-portfolio.md

 <https://www.citrix.com/blogs/2017/07/10/the-secret-citrix-sysadmins/>

-### Webinar: How to build on top of Citrix Virtual Apps and Desktops microapps
+### Developer Conference webinar: How to build on top of Citrix Virtual Apps and Desktops microapps

-A webinar recording that covers how anyone with access to Citrix Workspace, CVAD service and microapps can build on top of the template microapps, offering two building projects: A help desk session reset tool, and adding Power On and Power Off Virtual Machine functionality, using the Citrix Cloud public APIs
+Presenting at Citrix Converge - a conference for builders and developers working with Citrix solutions.
+The session covers how anyone with access to Citrix Workspace, CVAD service and microapps can build on top of the template microapps, offering two building projects: A help desk session reset tool, and adding Power On and Power Off Virtual Machine functionality, using the Citrix Cloud public APIs

 <https://www.youtube.com/watch?v=kxEMO6bPmfE>